Korean cryptocurrency opportunities in 2023

 - Investing in crypto assets in Korea is inherently risky.
 Only sophisticated investors should engage in this trading activity.
-Healy Consultants Group PLC does not recommend trading strategies.
+Healy Consultants Group does not recommend trading strategies.

-- Through our business relationships with Korean banks, Healy Consultants Group PLC will secure welcome emails from bank officers, inviting a formal multi-currency corporate bank account application from our Client.
+- Through our business relationships with Korean banks, Healy Consultants Group will secure welcome emails from bank officers, inviting a formal multi-currency corporate bank account application from our Client.
 Our team will aggressively negotiate a travel exemption for the Korean LLC shareholders and directors and bank signatory.

 - That said, the ultimate power of approval of multi-currency corporate bank account applications rests with the Korean bank in-house Legal and Compliance Department.

 - Korean regulations are fluid and unpredictable.
 Multi-national Clients should expect unexpected obstacles.
-Healy Consultants Group PLC will supply legal work-around solutions.
+Healy Consultants Group will supply legal work-around solutions.

 - For more information on alternative global crypto-friendly countries, visit this page.

-From A to Z, Healy Consultants Group PLC supplies our multi-national Clients with all the professional support they need to establish a crypto-currency trading business in Korea.
+From A to Z, Healy Consultants Group supplies our multi-national Clients with all the professional support they need to establish a crypto-currency trading business in Korea.